innat/kaggle/README.md

   - Random Forest Classifer
   - Support Vectore Machine

-  Finally, I used **voting classifier** to combine the predictions coming from the 5 classifiers.
+  Finally, We've used **voting classifier** to combine the predictions coming from the 5 classifiers.
 And got prediction accuracy almost **82.97%**

 - ✔ [Digit Classification](https://github.com/iphton/Kaggle-Competition/tree/gh-pages/Digit%20Recognizer)<br>
 The goal in this competition is to take an image of a handwritten single digit, and determine what that digit is.
 For every **ImageId** in the test set, we should predict the correct label.
 We've implemented two architectures stated following and both has achieved **99%+** accuracy on the test set.